jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you are looking for a full-featured desktop experience you will probably be better off sticking with [Raspbian][raspbian] or another of the more popular, user friendly [RPi distributions][rpi-distros].

-If you like quick boot times, small image sizes or a read-only rootfs, then you might want to try Yocto (or [Buildroot][jumpnow-buildroot]).
+If the following are important to you then a build system like this (Yocto) or [Buildroot][jumpnow-buildroot] might be what you are looking for.

+* Small image sizes
+* Quick boot times
+* Read-only rootfs
+* Tight control of all software installed

-You can build *systemd* systems with Yocto, but the default images built from [meta-rpi][meta-rpi] use *sysvinit*.
+You can build *systemd* systems with Yocto, but the default images I'm building from [meta-rpi][meta-rpi] use *sysvinit*.

 If you are [Qt5][qt] developer then you will appreciate that the RPi comes with working OpenGL drivers for the GPU.
 This means [Qt OpenGL][qt-opengl] and [Qt QuickControls2][qt-quickcontrols2] applications will work when using the [eglfs][qt-eglfs] platform plugin.